 Although not as refined as we know it today, the old "lumpy" sugar wouldn't stop people from having that "love affair".

 There was talk of sugar in medieval Arab cultures.
-Theirs however appeared to be of lower quality as entrepreneurs preferred India produced grains.
+Theirs however appeared to be of lower quality as entrepreneurs preferred India produced granules.

 They would travel to the country to adopt the production process of crystalized sugar.